spacemeshos/testnet-guide/main.md

 ---

 ## What is Spacemesh?
 Spacemesh is a programmable cryptocurrency open-source platform powered by a novel proof-of-space-time (PoST) consensus protocol.
-Spacemesh does not use proof-of-stake or proof-of-work (PoW) protocols, thus it avoids some of their inherent issues, such as massive energy waste, mining pooling and centralization.
+Spacemesh does not use proof-of-stake (PoStake) or proof-of-work (PoW) protocols, thus it avoids some of their inherent issues, such as massive energy waste, mining pooling and centralization.

 ## What does Spacemesh try to achieve?
 Spacemesh is designed to achieve three main objectives:
-1. Create and maintain the ledger for the Smesh.
+1. Create and maintain the ledger for the Smesh (SMH).
 Smesh is a fair, a-political cryptocurrency that will become a global means of payment.
 2. Ensure fair distribution of Smesh.
 3. Establish a global programmable infrastructure for tokenized apps, communities and economies.